Youth in Governance

 Washburn, WI 54891

-Meetings & Term: Youth accepted to the team will meet on the second Wednesday of each month January-December, 2025.
+Meetings & Term: Youth accepted to the team will meet at a To Be Determined date and time

 Location: Meetings will take place at the Bayfield County Courthouse in Washburn.
 Meetings may also take place via Zoom.